facebookresearch/multiface/documentation/CONTRIBUTOR.md

 - Shoou-I Yu
 - Yaser Sheikh

-*Cheng-hsin Wuu and Ningyuan Zheng are the main authors and will be maintaining the dataset.
-Xuhua Huang will also help maintain this repo and the dataset.
+*Cheng-hsin Wuu and Ningyuan Zheng are the main authors, Xuhua Huang will also help maintain this repo and the dataset.